lyarenei/jellyfin-plugin-listenbrainz/README.md

 # jellyfin-plugin-listenbrainz

-This plugin is a reimplementation of the LastFM plugin (the scrobbling function) which can be found [here](https://github.com/jesseward/jellyfin-plugin-lastfm).
+This plugin is a reimplementation of the [LastFM plugin](https://github.com/jesseward/jellyfin-plugin-lastfm) (the scrobbling function) for Listenbrainz.
 I removed all functionality which does not apply to Listenbrainz and appropriately renamed files/variables/methods.

-As the LastFM plugin was migrated by [Jesse Ward](https://github.com/jesseward) from the original Emby repository and adapted by them to function within the Jellyfin ecosystem, this plugin *cannot* be distributed with Jellyfin due to a missing compatible license.
+As the LastFM plugin was migrated by [Jesse Ward](https://github.com/jesseward) from the original Emby repository, this plugin *cannot* be distributed with Jellyfin due to a missing compatible license.

 ## About Listenbrainz